Skip to Content

 • Always keep him on a leash and preferably in your arms.

-If you do have an emergency, call to see if the veterinarian is available.
-If he’s not, ask for a referral to a near by hospital or emergency service.
+Call to see if the veterinarian is available if you have an emergency.
+If he’s not, request a referral to a nearby hospital or emergency service.
 And most importantly, don’t call your veterinarian after hours for questions that can be answered during the workday.
-Veterinarians have lives too.
+Veterinarians have lives, too.

 Puppy First Vet Visit

-As soon as you get your new Pomeranian puppy home, you should ring and book a first vet appointment for puppy.
-The breeder’s contract may even include a specified period in which the new puppy vet check needs to be done so the puppy’s good health can be maintained.
+When you get your new Pomeranian puppy home, you should ring and book a first vet appointment for a puppy.
+The breeder’s contract may even include a specified period in which the new puppy’s vet check must be done to maintain good health.

-The puppy first vet visit needs to be successful.
+The puppy’s first vet visit needs to be successful.
 The initial visit to the vet carries more importance than any further visits.
-Your puppy needs to realise the vet visits can be fun.
+Your puppy needs to realize that vet visits can be fun.
 To ensure this happens, follow a few tips.

 Place your puppy in a small crate or travel bag during the trip.
-While sitting in the waiting room, ensure he’s as close to you as possible and make sure he doesn’t bark at other animals.
+While sitting in the waiting room, ensure he’s as close to you as possible, and don’t bark at other animals.
 Other owners will appreciate this as they may have sick pets.

-Have some of his favourite treats for the vet to use to make him comfortable during the exam.
-It’s wise to avoid cavity searches and needles during the first visit unless crucial.
+Have some of his favorite treats for the vet to make him comfortable during the exam.
+It’s wise to avoid cavity searches and needles during the first visit unless it is crucial.
 If so, ask the vet to use the smallest gauge needle possible so the puppy barely feels it.

-During this visit, the vet will give you advice regarding common problems for puppies (e.g. worms) and how to treat them.
-He’ll also want to talk to you about the puppy’s schedule for vaccinations.
+During this visit, the vet will advise you on common problems for puppies (e.g., worms) and how to treat them.
+He’ll also want to talk to you about the puppy’s vaccination schedule.

 Puppy First Vet Visit Checklist

-• He’ll listen to your pet’s heart to ensure there aren’t any unusual issues.
+• He’ll listen to your pet’s heart to ensure no unusual issues.

 • Your puppy will be weighed.